top of page

 The term "rotation" refers to a learning experience where the student or graduate learns under the supervision of a preceptor or physician.
 Core rotations are part of educational credit, as previously mentioned, but rotations through third parties or resources outside of your medical school can also be used towards gaining US clinical experience.

-Learn more about our IMG Rotations programs for those interested in gaining US clinical experience.
-We offer over 160 US clinical experiences in 32 specialties and 28 cities across the United States.
+Learn more about our US Clinical Experience programs for those interested in gaining US clinical experience.
+We offer over 160 US clinical experiences in 30+ specialties and over 20 cities across the United States.
 With preceptors who are caring mentors and our team who is dedicated to providing you with the best rotation experience possible, you can know you're in good hands when working with us.

 bottom of page